datasweet/datatable/README.md

 [![datasweet-logo](https://www.datasweet.fr/wp-content/uploads/2019/02/datasweet-black.png)](http://www.datasweet.fr)

-datatable is a Go package to manipulate tabular datas, it's like an excel spreadsheet. datatable is inspired by the pandas python package and the data.frame R structure.
+datatable is a Go package to manipulate tabular data, like an excel spreadsheet. datatable is inspired by the pandas python package and the data.frame R structure.
-This package is production ready but we continue to modify the API.
+Although it's production ready, be aware that we're still working on API improvements

 ## Installation
 ```